bkcooper/bkcooper.github.io/content/pages/microscopy_summary.md

 Another project I worked on was __extending Richardson-Lucy to deal with nonlinear image formation processes.__ Many useful sorts of photophysics depend on interactions between molecules.
 These can't be captured by a linear imaging process.
-The main motivating example is FRET, a form of coupling where one "donor" fluorophore can give its energy to another "acceptor" emitter.
+The main motivating example is FRET, a form of coupling where one "donor" fluorophore can be excited and then give its energy to another "acceptor" emitter.
 This only occurs when the fluorophores are within a few nanometers of each other, well below the effective point spread function even of superresolution techniques like STED.
 Examining what sorts of information become available if you include constraints of this precision is exciting.

 The modifications to Richardson-Lucy to allow nonlinear image formation end up being quite simple.
 You can decompose the image formation operator